nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007043646/README.md

 - graph searching concepts
     - if i want to get to a topic, i know a good path to get there through these links
     - i can be working on one thing and get to any other notes with 2-5 clicks
+    - only have to remember which things are connected together to navigate the "UI"
 - i'm not an expert at designing these yet
     - research graph theory
 - issue tracking workflow nodes